 Ensure that your most sensitive digital assets are protected by the strongest authentication its users can tolerate.
 But for less sensitive resources, simple and convenient single sign on from the corporate intranet is likely sufficient.

 RSA SecurID Access offers a broad array of authentication methods that can be applied to your list of resources.
 Each has advantages and disadvantages and provides varying levels of security protection.
 Some of those tradeoffs, as they apply to RSA SecurID Access, are listed in the table.
-For detailed information on each method, see Supported Authentication Methods.
+For detailed information on each method, see Authentication Methods for Cloud Authentication Service Users.

 |SMS Tokencode||Measure of strength when combined with password.
 Easy to use and relatively convenient (for example, consumer finance).||Requires access to preregistered mobile phone.
 Signaling system hacks have been demonstrated.
 NIST guidelines caution careful use.||Better than passwords alone.|